MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-overview.md

 ## Availability

-Copilot for Microsoft 365 is an add-on plan with the following licensing prerequisites:
+Copilot for Microsoft 365 is an add-on plan with one of the following licensing prerequisites:

 - Microsoft 365 E5
 - Microsoft 365 E3